youssefmahni/java_timer/README.md

 ## java-timer

-# change the file path to its path in your computer in line 113 in Couter file
+# change the file path to its path in your computer in line 113 in Counter file